 All of the assetchains using the Federated Multi-Chain Syncing tech communicate with the KMD chain.
 This interoperability can also be extended beyond the scaling solution tech.
 The federated chains can also communicate, via the KMD chain, with every other chain that exists on Komodo Platform.
 This allows any chain on Komodo to verify transactions that took place on any other chain in the ecosystem.
 Here’s how it works.

 The first step in Komodo’s scaling solution is to create thousands of Merkle Trees out of all the transactions taking place on each and every chain on Komodo.
-If you aren’t familiar with Merkle Trees and how they work, we recommend that you read this post first.
+Read this post about Merkle Trees if you aren’t too familiar with the concept.
 It will make understanding Komodo’s scaling solution much easier.

 Traditionally, each block in a blockchain has one (and only one) Merkle Root.
 That Merkle Root is the digest of all the transactions IDs for all of the transactions written onto that particular block.
 This is also true of each block in each of the assetchains on Komodo Platform.